 Before arriving to any new destination, researching the place is not only common, but a smart thing to do.
 Unless you totally want to wing it, which is fun, but when you have kids, winging anything is more of a hassle than the joy of it.

-So when I started my orientation of what we can do and see in Barcelona, Barri Gotic, or Gothic Quarter must have been the most popular thing to pop up consistently.
+So when I started my orientation of Best Barcelona Hop On Hop Off Bus Tours, Barri Gotic, or Gothic Quarter must have been the most popular thing to pop up consistently.

 And for good reason!